 - Lacks basic b2b functionality such as persistent customer history.

-- b2b invoicing is far from their core focus, so it lacks investment and is not high priority.
+- b2b invoicing is far from core focus, so it lacks investment and is not high priority

 - Request Finance

-- Built with sole prop or freelancer use case as the focus
+- Built with sole prop or freelancer use case as the focus.
+How that manifests:

 - Protocol/token play

 - Splits their attention and slows product velocity due to additional complexity of developing on-chain.

 - Customers are either indifferent or actively averse to the protocol implementation.
 Figment explicitly said they don’t want to put their business finances at risk by running payments through Request’s smart contract.

 - Token does not seem to have great distribution benefits.

 - They started 5 years ago.
 Only added invoicing capability last year.